 Ideally students devices should also have:

-Additionally, students doing specialist subjects such as Creative Digital Technology, Design and Visual Communication, Media Studies and Visual Art Design & Photography may need a laptop with higher specifications to run specialist software, such as Adobe Creative Cloud.
+Additionally, students doing specialist subjects at senior levels such as Digital Technologies, Design and Visual Communication, Media Studies and Visual Art Design & Photography may need a laptop with higher specifications to run specialist software, such as Adobe Creative Cloud.

 NOTES: